optimistiCli/get_tvrain/README.md

   Create a custom-named playlist of the standard definition videos.
 If a playlist by the same name already exists overwrite it. get_tvrain -q sd -o /mnt/autoplay/tvrain.pls -c pls -y 123456

+Requirements:
+  A few perl modules off CPAN are required.
+If they are missing the program will let you know which modules it lacks and suggest a way to install them.
+  Also wget is used to download stuff and either mkvmerge or ffmpeg for joining video fragments.

 Configuration file:
   The configuration file is .get_tvrain.conf in your home directory, This file